uPortal-Attic/uportal-app-framework/docs/skinning.md

  npm run static:dev
  ```

- … and view the results on browser pointed at localhost:3474
+...and view the results on browser pointed at localhost:3474